hqcasanova/picoSlides/README.md

 - **Lazy slide loading**: the first slide image is used as a preview poster of the whole presentation, a la YouTube.
 The remaining slides are downloaded only if the user hits the 'Next' button.

-Read about the rest of the features [here](//github.com/hqcasanova/picoSlides#features).
+Discover the rest of the features [here](//github.com/hqcasanova/picoSlides#features).

 Quick Setup
 -----------